GoogleChromeLabs/puppy-content/content/en-US/api/Screens.md

 ### Detecting when screen properties change

 The following example logs a message if properties of the current screen or the set of available screens changes.
+This example assumes the permission was granted.

 ```js
 window.getScreens().then(